What caregivers need to know

-If you have concerns about your child’s progress in therapy please come to me as soon as they arise.
+If you have concerns about your child’s progress in therapy please let us know as soon as they arise.

 Therapy can be a confusing process and the uncertain nature of how long healing or progress can take is not unusual.
 When in doubt, reach out.